Emerald ash borer: Identification

 Adult beetles are typically bright metallic green and about 8.5 mm long and 1.6 mm wide.
-Elytra are typically a darker green, but can also have copper hues.
+Elytra are typically a darker green, but can have copper hues.
 Emerald ash borer is the only North American species of Agrilus with a bright red upper abdomen when viewed with the wings and elytra spread.
-The species also has a small spine found at the tip of the abdomen and serrate antennae that begin at the fourth antennal segment.
-They leave tracks in the trees they damage below the bark that are sometimes visible.
-Adult beetles of other species can often be misidentified by the public.
+The species has a small spine at the tip of the abdomen, and serrate antennae that begin at the fourth antennal segment.
+They leave tracks below the bark in the trees they damage that are sometimes visible.
+Adult beetles of other species are often misidentified by the public.

 Life cycle

 The emerald ash borer life cycle can occur over one or two years depending on the time of year of oviposition, the health of the tree, and temperature.

 After 400–500 accumulated degree-days above 10 °C, adults begin to emerge from trees in late spring, and peak emergence occurs around 1,000 degree-days.
-After emergence, adults feed for one week on ash leaves in the canopy before mating, but cause little defoliation in the process.
+After emergence, adults feed for one week on ash leaves in the canopy before mating, but cause little defoliation.
 Males hover around trees, locate females by visual cues, and drop directly onto the female to mate.
 Mating can last 50 minutes, and females may mate with multiple males over their lifespan.
-A typical female can live around six weeks and lay approximately 40–70 eggs, but females that live longer can lay up to 200 eggs.
+A typical female can live around six weeks and lay approximately 40–70 eggs; females that live longer can lay up to 200 eggs.

-Eggs are deposited between bark crevices, flakes, or cracks and hatch about two weeks later.
-Eggs are approximately 0.6 to 1.0 mm in diameter, and are initially white, but later turn reddish-brown if fertile.
+Eggs are deposited in bark crevices, flakes, or cracks and hatch about two weeks later.
+Eggs are approximately 0.6 to 1.0 mm in diameter, and are initially white, later turning reddish-brown if fertile.
 After hatching, larvae chew through the bark to the inner phloem, cambium, and outer xylem where they feed and develop.
 Emerald ash borer has four larval instars.
 By feeding, larvae create long serpentine galleries.
 Fully mature fourth-instar larvae are 26 to 32 mm long.
 In fall, mature fourth-instars excavate chambers about 1.25 cm into the sapwood or outer bark where they fold into a J-shape.
 These J-shaped larvae shorten into prepupae and develop into pupae and adults the following spring.
 To exit the tree, adults chew holes from their chamber through the bark, which leaves a characteristic D-shaped exit hole.
 Immature larvae can overwinter in their larval gallery, but can require an additional summer of feeding before overwintering again and emerging as adults the following spring.
 This two-year life cycle is more common in cool climates, such as European Russia.